tagazok/openhab-tablet-monitor/README.md

 }
 ```

+you can find a sample version of devices.json [here](src/assets/devices.json)
 For the binding with OpenHome to work, the items in OpenHome MUST have their names as follow

 ```